Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Modified Model and Quasi-Steady state Approximation

-To obtain a more mechanistic representation of the enzymatic conversion process, the reaction scheme is extended to include the reversible formation of the enzyme--substrate complex and its catalytic conversion into the intermediate.
-This leads to the three--species reaction--diffusion system \eqref{Modified model}, which we first analyse in the spatially homogeneous setting.
+To obtain a more mechanistic representation of the enzymatic conversion process, the reaction scheme is extended to include the reversible formation of the enzyme–substrate complex and its catalytic conversion into the intermediate.
+This leads to the three–species reaction–diffusion system \eqref{Modified model}.
+We first analyse the spatially homogeneous dynamics obtained by neglecting diffusion terms.

-\textbf{Equilibria.} Setting time derivatives to zero in the homogeneous system yields two types of steady states: